 Reporting an absence

 If a student is unable to attend the academy, parents/carers must contact us as soon as possible on the first day of absence by phone.
+Please give your child’s name, the reason for absence and how long you expect the absence to last.
 You will then need to contact the academy absence line on each subsequent day that the student is absent and inform the academy of an expected return date.
-Please avoid making medical appointments during the academy day/term if possible.
-However, we do appreciate that this is sometimes unavoidable.
-If a student is absent, we will:
+A child not attending school is considered a safeguarding matter.
+This is why information about the cause of any absence is always required daily.

 Requests for leave of absence during term time